CSCfi/csc-user-guide/docs/data/sensitive-data/creating_containers.md

 # Extending SD Desktop software environment with Singularity containers

-In this tutorial we us cPouta to create a singularity conntainer that is used import missing software to SD Desktop.
+In this tutorial we use cPouta to create a singularity containers to import new software to SD Desktop.

+**Steps 1 ja 2** describe how to setup you own Virtual Machine with singularity environment to cPouta.
+This is not the only option and if you have already a sigularity installed elsewhere, you can skip these steps and use your own singularity enviroment.

+**Step 3** describes one approach to how you can build your own software containers.

+**Step 4** shows how a container is uploaded to Allas

-## 1. Createning your own singularity workbenc to cPouta.
+## 1. Createning your own singularity workbench to cPouta.

 In order to utilize all features of singularity you must run it in an environment where you have adminstration level access rights.
 At CSC, you can have adminstrarot level access in virtual machines running in cPouta.
 Using cPouta for the building process adds a bit of extra steps into the process: you have to know how to launch and access virtual machines in cPouta.
 On the other hand cPouta has a fast connection to the Allas service that is used to import the ready made containers to SD Desktop.